MewsSystems/gitbook-distributor-guide/distributor-api-v1/use-cases/README.md

-# Distributor API Use cases
+# Distributor API use cases

 This section describes, how to use the Distributor API in order to implement well-known scenarios.
 The following types scenarios can be achieved: